Developer Guide

 WHERE LID = 10 OR LID > 0

 With this change, the hacker receives all database entries in the user database.
-If the request values are additionally checked using validators, character strings via request values which should return integer values, for example, cannot get so far that they are inserted into the statement.
+If the request values are additionally checked using validators, for example, character strings via request values that are to provide integer values do not get so far that they are inserted into the statement.
 Another very critical construction is shown below.
 The SQL statement is formed by merging a character string and a variable.
-In this case as well, the variable, which is additionally transferred via a request value, can be abused to expand the "WHERE" clause.
+In this case as well, the variable, which is additionally transferred via a request value, can be abused to expand the ""WHERE"" clause.

 def l_request = g_request.get("rq_myparameter")